cscendaya/cscendaya.github.io-/README.md

 Additionally, the whole structure of the website is too simple.
 I also realized that just creating a vague structural idea of the website through handwriting is not enough, so I have to utilize tools like figma to better prepare and strategize how to create websites.

+Lastly, the media query part was an area that I haven't explored much with.
+It was evident especially in the part that I have to manually adjust some images and structures to create the ideal look for them when resized.
+The arrow (to redirect to a certain part in the website) placement were hard for me to finalize.
+I believe this is where my lack of flexbox and div/class/id knowledge comes in.
+I really hope to improve this because the whole structure was honestly messy to look at, and there were some redundancies in my code.

 <h3>Other Remarks</h3>

 Overall, it was a rollercoaster ride for me.
 I spent a lot of days and spent a lot of hours on a lot of small processes here and there in this website, but I am thankful that I learned to understand and manipulate them in any way I need and want.
 Though it is not as clean as I thought (especially in the coding part of it), it's okay because I realized the flaws and improvement I can do to be a better web developer.